donaldgallagher/GetYouTubeVideo/README.md

 # GetYouTubeVideo
 Python script that runs in the Mac terminal.
-It requests a YT URL within the terminal, you paste the video url into the terminal when prompted and it will download the video if it is not blocked by age restrictions.
+It requests a YouTube URL within the terminal, you paste the video url into the terminal when prompted and it will download the video if it is not blocked by age restrictions.

 ## Included Files
 1. GetYTVideo.command